forest-d/blog/content/04-stock-market-orb.md

 sold to paying customers at a small hobby-level scale.

 Next steps:

 - Design a PCB and figure out how much it costs to get it built
-- Design/model the orb housing in modelling software for eventual 3D printing
+- Design/model the Orb housing in modelling software for eventual 3D printing
 - Find an appropriate 3D printing service for the housing
 - Source some cheap USB cables
 - Figure out how feasible it is for me to assemble ~100 of these at home
 - Figure out what an "at scale" solution to the ticker quote problem looks like

-If all of the above goes well and the economics aren't insane, I'll spin up a little website with Shopify and try to sell a few of these things.
+If all of the above goes well and the costs aren't insane, I'll spin up a little website with Shopify and try to sell a few of these things.

 ![Sad day](images/stock-market-orb/red_orb_with_laptop.JPEG "Sometimes it's red")